What is counselling?

 Our counsellors are caring and compassionate and will see you for a series of appointments, which can be weekly or fortnightly to suit your needs.
 You will be offered a range of sessions to improve your sense of wellbeing.

 How to access counselling

-Everyone who uses our counselling service will be contacted by our Counselling Team Leader Claire.
-Claire will discuss your needs with you, and arrange an initial free assessment.
+Everyone who uses our counselling service will be contacted by Claire, our Counselling Team Leader.
+Claire will discuss your needs with you, and arrange a FREE initial assessment.

-If you have any further questions, please email Claire at email@example.com
+If you have any other questions, please email Claire at firstname.lastname@example.org.